Science Finally Figured Out Why Whale Sharks Like To Gather In Certain Locations Around The Globe

-Whale sharks (Rhincodon typus) are the largest fish alive on the planet today and can reach lengths of more than 60 feet (18.2 meters).
+Whale sharks (Rhincodon typus) are the largest fish on the planet today and can reach lengths of more than 60 feet (18.2 meters).
 Five of these endangered creatures have recently been spotted off the coast of Anna Maria Island, on Florida’s Gulf Coast, FOX 13 News reported on June 8.

 But it seems the majestic whale sharks have a preference for certain “hotspots” all over the world and can be regularly seen flocking to specific locations in the planet’s oceans.